Navigation » List of Schools » Prince George Community College » Economics » Econ 1030 – Principles of Microeconomics » Summer 2021 » Test 4

 A a country’s net exports to rise.

-B a country’s exports and imports to both fall
+B a country’s net exports to fall.

 C the multiplier to decrease.